px/cfapp-piwik-analytics/cloudflare.md

 #### Details
 * Piwik Installation URL
   * *'https://piwik.example.com'*.
 Do not add a trailing **'/'** character.
 Ideally should be utilizing [SSL](https://support.cloudflare.com/forums/21317627-SSL-at-CloudFlare) transport for security purposes.
-Using a schemeless URL **'//host.tld'** is also valid for use of other protocols, such as [SPDY](https://www.cloudflare.com/spdy).
+Providing a schemeless URL **'//host.tld'** is also valid for use of other protocols, such as [SPDY](https://www.cloudflare.com/spdy).
 But only if your tracker installation supports it.
 Leaving this empty will use the default relative URL **'/piwik'**
 * Piwik Site Id
   * Website Id to be tracked.
 If not specified, it will default to use **'1'**.
+* Outlinks
+  * '"\*.other.example.com","\*.subdomain.example.com"' A formated list of configured alias URLs, where clicks on those links will not be counted as 'Outlink'.

 ### Advanced Configuration
 Looking for something beyond the norm?
 Piwik is an incredible application.
 It contains a very large feature set of well documented API calls.
 Through use of these [Javascript tracking](http://piwik.org/docs/javascript-tracking/) features, and the **Advanced \_paq** field, you will be able to utilize the complete set of Piwik API calls available for your installation.